-Internal Medicine, Second-Year Resident
+Internal Medicine, Third-Year Resident and Chief Resident

 I graduated from the University of Baghdad-School of Medicine in 2009.
 I served for one year in my country; then I had the chance to go to Jordan, where I worked as a general practitioner for 2 years before I had the chance to come to the United States.